 West Dunbartonshire Council has no legal duty to control birds and there’s no legislation which prevents people from feeding birds.
-The only bird control service provided by the Council is for gulls.
-More information on this service is available on the Pest Control page.

-General bird control work can prove to be very expensive and, if the birds are not on your property, the Council have no statutory powers to make the owners of other affected properties take any action.
+General bird control work can prove to be very expensive and, if the birds are not on your property, the Council has no statutory powers to make the owners of other affected properties take any action.

-Feeding birds in gardens is widespread and is valuable in conserving garden bird numbers, particularly in the winter months.
-It also gives pleasure to many to see birds feeding in their garden.
-The RSPB recommend that fresh water and shelter are necessary in the winter to help birds.
-However, the numbers of rats and mice in built up areas is on the increase.
-Unsuitable or excessive bird feeding methods contribute to this rise.
+Our Pest Control Officers are however reporting an increasing number of rat complaints that they deal with which can be linked to excessive bird feeding.
+They are finding that unsuitable or excessive bird feeding methods are contributing to this.
 Excessive or careless bird feeding can also cause noise and fouling problems for neighbours, particularly where larger birds such as pigeons, crows, magpies or seagulls are attracted.
 The larger birds will sometimes discourage the smaller birds from feeding.
-Most people would be horrified to think they were attracting rats and mice to their gardens or causing problems for neighbours.
-For more information please see our Bird Feeding Advice page.
+Most people would be horrified to think they were attracting rats and mice to their gardens or causing problems for their neighbours.

 Environmental Health will not routinely investigate complaints of general bird feeding, unless in extreme cases.
 Aggrieved individuals can however take their own civil action if they consider the bird feeding habits of anyone to be excessive.